The Bankrate promise

 You don’t have to go through this process alone.
 Surround yourself with trustworthy friends and family, and don’t be afraid or ashamed to ask for help when you need it.
 You can also explore local and national programs available to help get you back on your feet.

 In the first few months after escaping, it may feel difficult even to put food on the table.
 There are local food banks throughout America that help feed individuals and families.
 You can Google local food banks in your area or check out Feeding America’s search tool.

 Federal benefit programs can help you get back on your feet after escaping an abusive situation.
 There are programs available to help qualifying families and individuals pay for groceries, health care, housing and more.
 Some programs, such as Temporary Assistance for Needy Families (TANF), also offer noncash benefits like child care and job training.

 Domestic abuse coalitions

 Many states have coalitions against domestic violence.
 These organizations can offer assistance to survivors looking for help getting back into the workforce, connecting with other survivors, finding support groups and more.
 You can check out The National Domestic Violence Hotline for a list of national and state-level organizations.

 Never give up

-“Rebuilding after financial restoration after abuse must be viewed as a marathon and not a sprint,” says Thomas.
-“Every step towards financial stability post abuse should be recognized and celebrated.
+“Rebuilding after financial restoration after abuse must be viewed as a marathon and not a sprint,” Thomas says.
+“Every step toward financial stability post-abuse should be recognized and celebrated.
 Otherwise, the rebuilding process can become discouraging.”

 If you or a loved one is suffering from domestic abuse (including financial abuse), please reach out for help.
 You can contact the National Domestic Violence Hotline at 1-800-799-SAFE.